beesober alcohol off switch coaching logo

 Deciding to quit alcohol can feel like a weight has been lifted from your shoulders.
 This could be the first day you wake up, whenever you have set a date or decided that now is the time…whatever the reason,

-12-24 hours after quitting alcohol The symptoms that you experience within the first 6 hours often continue.
-You may start to feel your mood dip which is common – as is lowered energy levels and general feeling of lethargy.
+The symptoms that you experience within the first 6 hours often continue.
+You may start to feel your mood dip which is common – as is lowered energy levels and a general feeling of lethargy.

 When you are at this point, your main focus would be on just getting through the times.
 Getting these hours and days under your belt.
 Using distraction techniques in the early days can help pass the time.
 Do what is needed to get through it and push through it.